ourvakan/epidemic-spreading-in-abm/ReadMe.md

    - What determines the total time of infection.

    - How the maximal number of infected depends on the parameters alpha and beta

+   - Is there a relation between the maximum number of infected and number of recovered